Afran-14/RC-Car/README.md

 And yea, I did have a team to help me out and a big thanks to them.
 Well, the more the merrier.

 As of now, there's the list of components, images of the components, and images of the final car.

+Remaining things:
+    1. Circuit Diagram
+    2. How to Build